ivanachillee/social-perception/README.md

-# Social Perception: Modelling the human thought and social attitudes.
+# Social Perception: Modelling the human thought and political attitudes.

 **Social Perception** is an open-source data science research project that focuses on discovering meaningful insights and modelling the human thought in a simplified way, making use of psychographic, sociodemographic, and viewpoint data from the European Social Survey (ESS) R8. <sub><sup>*_ESS Round 8: European Social Survey Round 8 Data (2016).
 Data file edition 2.1.
 NSD - Norwegian Centre for Research Data, Norway – Data Archive and distributor of ESS data for ESS ERIC. doi:10.21338/NSD-ESS8-2016._*</sup></sub>